mikeybeck/github-deploy/README.md

 ### 2. Commit synchronization ###

-This is the default mode which is used when the `deploy.php` script is accessed with no parameters in the URL.
+This is the default mode which is used when the `index.php` script is accessed with no parameters in the URL.
 To work in this mode, the script needs to read the commit information received from GitHub, so a webhook **must be configured** before changes can be automatically synchronized.
 In this mode, the script updates only the files which have been modified in a commit.
 If a file is changed by multiple commits it will be deployed only once, with the latest content, thus reducing network traffic.
 The entire sync process is described below.

 #### The process flow of commit synchronization ####